LiaScript/docs/README.md

 ********************************************************************************

                           --{{3}}--
-The following example shows the depicts the interconnection of nested block-elements.
+The following example depicts the interconnection of nested block-elements.
 For the entire table and also for all other blocks, it is possible to set the properties for width, font-color and font size, which will be applied onto every cell.
 And every cell can overwrite these values simply by adding a style-comment as the first element.
 These settings are even preserved, if you reorder the table.

                             {{3}}
 ********************************************************************************